kingwilldabeast/Scuba-Steve-Game/README.md

 ## Features:

 ## Contributers & resources:

-For more information please source credit of: [Wiki](https://www.wikihow.com/Play-Hangman)
+For more information on hangman games, source credit of: [Wiki](https://www.wikihow.com/Play-Hangman) For more uses of confetti and muniplation of them, source credit of: [Confetti](https://confetti.js.org/more.html)